National Pork Producers Council v. Ross

 National Pork Producers Council v.
-Ross (Docket 21–468) is a pending United States Supreme Court case related to the Dormant Commerce Clause.
+Ross, 598 U.S. 356 (2023), was a United States Supreme Court case related to the Dormant Commerce Clause.

 Background

 In 2018, California's voters approved Proposition 12, which seeks to better the treatment of pigs kept for livestock by barring the sale of pork produced in conditions that are common in the industry today.
-Much of the pork consumed in the state is imported from other parts of the United States, so the proposition serves to regulate the national pork industry as a whole.
-A group of farmers and corporations in the pork industry sued California, asserting the proposition violates the Dormant Commerce Clause.
-The United States District Court for the Southern District of California dismissed the lawsuit, and the United States Court of Appeals for the Ninth Circuit affirmed, in a 3–0 opinion.
+Much of the pork consumed in the state is imported from other parts of the United States, so the proposition affects the national pork industry as a whole.
+A group of farmers and corporations in the pork industry, led by the National Pork Producers Council (NPPC) and the American Farm Bureau Federation (AFBF), sued the California Department of Food and Agriculture, led by Karen Ross.
+They asserted the proposition violates the Dormant Commerce Clause, which prohibits laws that impact interstate commerce.

+The United States District Court for the Southern District of California dismissed the lawsuit, with judge Thomas Whelan stating that Proposition 12 did not attempt to fully regulate the pork industry in other states.
+The ruling was upheld in a 3-0 decision at the United States Court of Appeals for the Ninth Circuit.

-The National Pork Producers Council filed a petition for a writ of certiorari.
+NPPC filed a petition for a writ of certiorari.

-Supreme Court

 Certiorari was granted in the case on March 28, 2022.
 Oral arguments were heard on October 11, 2022.

+The Biden administration asked the court to overturn the law in order to protect the country's pork industry.